landonb/dubs-vim/README-USING.rst

      this is gsome text
               ↑ cursor

-- So instead of adding multiple-character mappings, ``vim-async-mapper`` adds single-character mappings and then monitors input to see if it matches any sequence that you’ve registered with it.
+- So instead of adding multiple-character mappings, ``vim-async-map`` adds single-character mappings and then monitors input to see if it matches any sequence that you’ve registered with it.